dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 The copilot's code was terrible.
 (Sorry copilot!
 I know you're readiing this!
 You read EVERYTHING!)

-Unable to resist refactoring it a bit.

-(So, the copilot's code character count was actually higher!)

 ## firstNonRepeatingCharacterV2
 ### 163 characters
 * 39% reduction from V1